konradzdeb/blog/content/post/2025-03-14-git-dotfiles/index.md

 # Alternatives

-A potential alternative could be to create a configuration only repositoiry using symlinks.
-This can be problematic as if the `core.symlinks` variable is not set to `true` git will treat symbolink links as small plain text files.
-This is covered in detail in this [StackOverflow discussion](https://stackoverflow.com/q/954560/1655567).
-Simrarly, trying to use hardlinks with git comes with another set of challenges.
-Git doesn't store inode number and makes it impossible to utilised hard links in repository without relying on thrid party tools, as discussed at lengths in [this StackOverflow answer](https://stackoverflow.com/a/3731139/1655567).
+Another approach uses symbolic links (`symlinks`) to a configuration-only repository.
+However, Git treats symlinks as regular text files unless `core.symlinks` is explicitly enabled, as explained in [this StackOverflow discussion](https://stackoverflow.com/q/954560/1655567).

+Using hard links is similarly problematic since Git does not store inode numbers.
+Implementing hard links within Git requires third-party tools and has significant limitations, discussed in [this StackOverflow answer](https://stackoverflow.com/a/3731139/1655567).